tonybutzer/harmony-docs/documentation/source/05week.md

 ## Featured Notebook in Big Pangeo pangeo.chs.usgs.gov

+- I have an account in pangeo.chs.usgs.gov
+    - this is a nice capability for basic jupyter notebook training
 - Steve Labahn got a Pangeo account at the click of a button
 - This is a managed service and there are benefits - since many items are taken care of.
 - I think you can request a bucket to go with your user ???